🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 A brief digression: The whiskers — why they are worth gold in old age

 Your dog's whiskers — also called vibrissae or tactile hairs — are not normal hairs.
 They are highly sensitive sensory organs.
-Each individual whisker sits in a special hair follicle (hair root) surrounded by a network of nerve endings.
+Each individual whisker sits in a special hair follicle (hair root) which is surrounded by a network of nerve endings.
 The slightest touch, air currents, changes in the environment — the dog perceives all of this through its whiskers.

 Important: Never cut whiskers!